 A current version of this policy will be available on the internal ISO website.
-Any substantive revisions to this policy will be approved by the Board and communicated as necessary.
+Any substantive revisions to this policy will be approved by the ISOBoard of Governors and communicated as necessary.

 22.1 Training

 Training will be provided to necessary personnel, as determined by the CFO.